SINGER

 Icon of person Gjoko Taneski

 Gjoko Taneski (Macedonian: Ѓоко Танески) (born 2 March 1977) is a Macedonian singer.
 Taneski was born in Ohrid, SR Macedonia, SFR Yugoslavia.
-He won the National final for the Eurovision Song Contest 2010, after which he represent Macedonia with the song "Jas ja imam silata" at Eurovision Song Contest 2010.
+He won the national final for the Eurovision Song Contest 2010, after which he represent Macedonia with the song "Jas ja imam silata" at the Eurovision Song Contest 2010.
 Read more on Wikipedia

 Memorability Metrics